snow0011/PassBertStrengthMeter/README.md

 ## Usage

 The ServerModel consists the python source code used in our project.
 We adopt the [bert4keras](https://github.com/bojone/bert4keras) library as our based framework.
+More details about our  PassBERT model can be found in `ServerModel/`.

 The ClintModel is the client meter to evaluate password strength in user's browser.
 We deploy our PassBert model by [Tensorflowjs](https://js.tensorflow.org/api/latest/).